 Note: these numbers are before I joined the Air National Guard last year.

-To estimate the Points I will have at retirement, I can take the 2,401 Points that I currently have, then multiply the 75 estimated Points per year by 13 years to get a rough estimate of what I will have at retirement.
+To estimate the Points I will have at retirement, I can take the 2,401 Points that I currently have and then multiply the 75 estimated Points per year by 13 years to get a rough estimate of what I will have at retirement.
 The reason I use 75 as my estimated number is because 75*4 = 300.
 Three groups of 4 = 12 good years.
 So that would be 900 Points.
 Then add 75 more Points for the 13th year.

 In my situation, I should have roughly 3,500 Points when I reach 20 Good Years of service, provided I only do the minimum each year.*